Engelbert107/WineQuality/README.md

    ![](https://github.com/Engelbert107/WineQuality/blob/main/images/cm_rf.png)

 ### Model comparison
 We compared all six models using the ROC Curve, AUC scores, and other performance metrics.
-Although K-Nearest Neighbors and Random Forest achieved similar results in terms of overall performance, ``Random Forest`` outperformed K-Nearest Neighbors in precision, recall, and confusion matrix analysis.
-Based on these evaluations, we concluded that Random Forest is the best model for our task.
+The ``Random Forest`` model outperformed all other models in precision, recall, and confusion matrix analysis.
+Based on these evaluations, we conclude that Random Forest is the best model for our task
 ![](https://github.com/Engelbert107/WineQuality/blob/main/images/auc_roc_robust.png)

 ## How to test the deployed model on unseen data?